Catalina Airport: Operation

 Runway 4/22 is a tabletop runway.
 The runway extends nearly to the edges of the flattened area, allowing no overrun protection.
 The first 1800 feet of Runway 22 slopes uphill toward the southwest, with the remainder being level or slightly downhill.
 The result is that aircraft on short final for Runway 22 only see the first part of the runway, the remainder only becoming visible as the airplane approaches the crest.
 This has resulted in accidents and blown tires as pilots thought they were about to go off the end of the runway.
 In strong southwest winds there can be a strong downdraft at the approach end of Runway 22.
 As a result of these factors, many aircraft rental agencies require a "Catalina checkout" with one of their instructors.
 Pilot caution is recommended.

 In January 1984, a private Learjet overshot Runway 22, killing six people.
 After that, the Catalina Island Conservancy limited the types of aircraft allowed to use the airport.

+On October 9, 2024, five people were killed as a twin-engine Beechcraft 95 crashed shortly after takeoff.
+The crash occurred just after 8pm, more than three hours after the closing time of the unlit airport.